-I will try to give you the most honest, up-to-date information I have (based on my personal research and the research of top biologists/scientists in North America) on the biology/behavior of the animals I write about.
-I will try to provide you some of the best hunting tips, techniques and tactics to see, study, photograph and hunt those species.
-I will try to give you the best scientific information (that I currently have) on any other subject I write about.
+I will try to give you the most honest, up-to-date information I have, based on my personal research, and the research of top biologists/scientists in the North America, on the biology/behavior of the animals I write about.
+I will try to provide you some of the best tips, techniques and tactics to see, study, photograph and get close to those species.
+I will try to give you the best information (that I have) on any other subject I write about.

 I hope you learn something from our site, and that you enjoy it.
 If you have suggestions for this site - feel free to e-mail them to me at TRMichels@yahoo.com.

 If you can't find the information you are looking for on our web site, or can't find answers to questions you might have, join our I'll personally do my best to help you there.
 But, please check the links below first.

 See how much you know about deer - and tell us what you think.

 Check OurNEW Natural History Tour Videos on You Tube